 Website: www.pmha.org.ph

-A private non-profit organization promoting mental health and prevention of mental disorders.
+PMHA is a private non-profit organization promoting mental health and the prevention of mental disorders.

-An association of professional psychologists, promoting excellence in teaching about mental health.
+Founded in 1962, the Psychological Association of the Philippines is an association of professional psychologists and psychometricians promoting excellence in teaching about mental health.

 How to Cut Down the Costs of Mental Health Treatment and Services